paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-003-case-administration.md

 ### Statutory Notes

+#### Amendment of Subsections (a) and (d)
+Pub.
+L. 119–27, §§ 11(c), 20, July 18, 2025, 139 Stat.
+457, 466, provided that, effective on the earlier of the date that is 18 months after July 18, 2025, or the date that is 120 days after the date on which the primary Federal payment stablecoin regulators issue any final regulations implementing Pub.
+L. 119–27, this section is amended as follows:

+(1) in subsection (a), in paragraph (7), by striking “and”; in paragraph (8), by striking the period and inserting “; and”; and by adding at the end the following:

+“(9) the redemption of payment stablecoins issued by the permitted payment stablecoin issuer, from payment stablecoin reserves required to be maintained under section 4 of the GENIUS Act.”; and

+(2) in subsection (d), in paragraph (3)(B)(ii), by striking “or” at the end; in paragraph (4)(B), by striking the period at the end and inserting “; or”; and by inserting after paragraph (4) the following:

+“(5) with respect to the redemption of payment stablecoins held by a person, if the court finds, subject to the motion and attestation of the permitted payment stablecoin issuer, which shall be filed on the petition date or as soon as practicable thereafter, there are payment stablecoin reserves available for distribution on a ratable basis to similarly situated payment stablecoin holders, provided that the court shall use best efforts to enter a final order to begin distributions under this paragraph not later than 14 days after the date of the required hearing.”

+See 2025 Amendment notes below.

 #### legislative statements
 Section 362(a)(1) of the House amendment adopts the provision contained in the Senate amendment enjoining the commencement or continuation of a judicial, administrative, or other proceeding to recover a claim against the debtor that arose before the commencement of the case.
 The provision is beneficial and interacts with section 362(a)(6), which also covers assessment, to prevent harassment of the debtor with respect to pre-petition claims.